 2.2 Editing individual atoms.
 Change one of the carbon atoms to oxygen: (a) Doubleclick on the draw tool to open the Element Table dialog box. (b) Choose Oxygen, then close the dialog box.
-The dialog box disappears and oxygen is set as the new default element. (c) L-click on a carbon atom.
-The atom symbol C changes to an O and the oxygen end of the bond turns from cyan to red (if you are using the default colors).
+The dialog box should disappear, and oxygen is set as the new default element. (c) L-click on a carbon atom.
+The atom symbol C should change to an O and the oxygen end of the bond turns from cyan to red (if you are using the default colors).

-2.3 To change bond order, select the draw tool, then R-click the mouse on a carboncarbon bond (for example) to erase the bond.
+2.3 To change bond order, select the draw tool, then R-click on a carbon-carbon bond (for example) to erase the bond.
 The right mouse button erases a bond, whereas the left mouse button creates a bond.

 2.4 XY translation.
-You use the XY translate tool to move molecules or selected atoms along the plane of the computer screen. (a) L-click on the XY translate tool $\textcircled$ . (b) Move the cursor into the workspace.
-The cursor assumes the shape of the XY translate tool. (b) L-drag until the molecule on the screen. (c) Double-click on the translate tool button gives the Translate dialog box, in which you can manually set the translation (in Angstrom).
+You use the XY translate tool to move molecules or selected atoms along the plane of the computer screen. (a) L-click on the XY translate tool $\underbrace{\textcircled{}}$. (b) Move the cursor into the workspace.
+The cursor should assume the shape of the XY translate tool. (b) L-click anddrag until the molecule is comfortably visible on the screen. (c) Double-clicking on the translate tool button opens the Translate dialog box, in which you can manually set translation range (in Angstrom).